reachsak/DA-BCPS/README.md

 ### Step 3: Run the AI Component

+1. **Install llama.cpp**:
+    The AI backend relies on the `llama.cpp` library to run a local large language model.
+Follow the instructions on the [llama.cpp GitHub repository](https://github.com/ggerganov/llama.cpp) to install it.

-1. **Navigate to the AI Component Folder**:
+2. **Navigate to the AI Component Folder**:
     The AI component is located in the root folder and can be run using the Python file `reactionfunction.py`.

-2. **Install Python Dependencies**:
+3. **Install Python Dependencies**:
     Ensure all necessary dependencies are installed.
 You can install them using:
     ```bash
     pip install -r requirements.txt
     ```

-3. **Run the AI Script**:
+4. **Run the AI Script**:
-    Once the dependencies are installed, run the AI component:
+    Once the dependencies are installed and `llama.cpp` is set up, run the AI component:
     ```bash
     python reactionfunction.py
     ```

-    This will start the AI backend, which will interact with the React frontend to enable smart building operations and decision-making capabilities.
+    This will start the AI backend, which will integrate with the React frontend to provide smart building operations and decision-making capabilities using a local large language model powered by `llama.cpp`.

 ### Step 4: Using the Platform